adamnfish/quack-stanley/notes.md

 - icon on join game button
 - 2x3 grid of words on spectate page
 - breadcrumb nav
+- use form labels (instead of just placeholders)
+  - materialize style animated to show both?

 BUILD
 - switch to elm-live instead of elm-reactor with hot reloading for frontend dev server (still use something for local API)